rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 [^fussion]: E.g. rewrite rules in Haskell.

 One bizarre difference I have noticed between heavy deductive thinkers and empirical mindsets is their favorite approach to learning.
-When learning, some theorists may want to finish a whole book before writing a single line of code.
+When learning, some (not all!) theorists may want to finish a whole book before writing a single line of code.
 The top-down thinking sometimes extends to top-down learning.
 Me and my wife are in the first group.
 I had to force myself to write some code when going through [TAPL](), I decided to create a public github repo to give myself incentive to "code as I learn" with [CTFP]() and [T(ype)DD in Idris]().
-Obviously, theorists can learn to like some bottom-up learning (and benefit from it).
+Obviously, such theorists should try to learn to like bottom-up learning.
 Some theorists treat learning as a murder mystery and want to learn ASAP who done it, pragmatists know it will be the butler.

-On the flipped side, pragmatists prefer a hands on learning from code examples (ideally, associated with a project work) and typically expects immediate return on their learning investments.
+On the flipped side, pragmatists prefer a hands on learning from code examples (ideally, associated with a project work) and typically expect immediate return on their learning investments.
 E.g. a pragmatist is unlikely to spend several months studying, say, a one line of code[^one-line].
 Pragmatists are less likely to search for deep understanding (this is kinda definitional, having theoretical interests makes you a theorist).
 Also, it seems logical to assume that learning from experience is more habituating.
 Pragmatists may have harder time making a mental shifts to how they work with code.
 I have linked this Dijkstra quote ([_add_blank_target Dijkstra letter to The University of Texas](https://chrisdone.com/posts/dijkstra-haskell-java/)) in my previous post, but is seems so relevant that I will repeat it:

 > &emsp; "It is not only the violin that shapes the violinist, we are all shaped by the tools we train ourselves to use, and in this respect